sqali/sqali/README.md

 ### Current Contributions

+- [keras-core](https://github.com/keras-team/keras-core/pull/514): Added docstrings to functions
-- [keras](https://github.com/keras-team/keras-core/pull/513): Updated the comments based on the code
+- [keras-core](https://github.com/keras-team/keras-core/pull/513): Updated the comments based on the code
 - [pandas](https://github.com/pandas-dev/pandas/pull/53980): Updated the documentation to replace the deprecated version of qgrid with Modin-spreadsheet
 - [Huggingface/Transformers](https://github.com/huggingface/transformers/pull/24307): Updated the README documentation to include a comprehensive list of tested versions for different dependencies, ensuring better compatibility and reliability.